-Further in-depth study of oil painting techniques and processes, with emphasis on development of personal expression and style.
+Further in-depth study of oil painting techniques and concepts.
+Painting techniques explored in historical/cultural contexts, with emphasis on perceptual skills and creative responses to materials and subjects.
+Compositional strategy, color theory, and sources of inspiration are explored through in-class and independent painting assignments, with emphasis on development of personal expression and style.
 (CSU, UC)